zilishen/documentation/content/nginx/admin-guide/dynamic-modules/opentelemetry.md

 ## Installation

 The installation process closely follows the [NGINX Plus installation procedure]({{< ref "/nginx/admin-guide/installing-nginx/installing-nginx-plus.md" >}}).
-Prebuilt packages of the module for various Linux distributions can can be installed directly from the official repository.
+The module is available as the prebuilt `nginx-plus-module-otel` package for various Linux distributions and can be installed directly from the official NGINX Plus repository.
 Prior to installation, you need to add the NGINX Plus package repository for your distribution and update the repository metadata.

 1. Check the [Technical Specifications]({{< ref "nginx/technical-specs.md" >}}) page to verify that the module is supported by your operating system.